 Matthew Reynolds, BA

 Matt earned a BA in Psychology from CSU Chico and is currently working towards a Master's degree in Research and Experimental Psychology.
 Matt's background includes studies of priming and sympathetic arousal in different personality types.
-His thesis work involves an examination of the beneficial effects of exercise on symptoms of ADHD and on cognitive control and working memory.
+His thesis work examines the relationship between physical fitness and symptoms of ADHD in young adults.

 mreynolds08 at gmail.com